magnificent0121/IIB-DDI/README.md

 usage example :`--beta 1.0`

 `--gamma`:
-Hyperparameter to control the weight of the VQ loss in the total loss. usage example: `--gamma 0.5`
+Hyperparameter to control the weight of the VQ loss in the total loss.
+usage example: `--gamma 0.5`

 `--vq_beta`:
-Hyperparameter to control the weight of the commitment loss in the VQ loss. usage example: `--vq_beta 1`
+Hyperparameter to control the weight of the commitment loss in the VQ loss.
+usage example: `--vq_beta 1`

 `--vq_delta`:
-Hyperparameter to control the weight of the embedding loss in the VQ loss. usage example: `--vq_delta 0.25`
+Hyperparameter to control the weight of the embedding loss in the VQ loss.
+usage example: `--vq_delta 0.25`

 Note: alpha is the ratio of hyperparameters vq_beta and vq_delta.

 `--vq_num_embeddings`:
-Hyperparameter to control the number of embeddings in the VQ loss. usage example: `--vq_num_embeddings 512`
+Hyperparameter to control the number of embeddings in the VQ loss.

-`--sample_times`
+usage example: `--vq_num_embeddings 512`

+`--sample_times`:
-Hyperparameter to control the number of samples for environment sampling. usage example: `--sample_times 3`
+Hyperparameter to control the number of samples for environment sampling.
+usage example: `--sample_times 3`